python/devguide/pullrequest.rst

 2. When ``cpython-cla-bot`` comments on your pull request that commit authors are required to sign a Contributor License Agreement, click on the button in the comment to sign it.
-It's enough to log in through Github.
+It's enough to log in through GitHub.
 The process is automatic.

 3. After signing, the comment by ``cpython-cla-bot`` will update to indicate that "all commit authors signed the Contributor License